akb825/DeepSea/modules/Scene/SceneLighting/README.md

 	* `maxLights`: the maximum number of lights that can be stored.
 If unset, the number of elements in lights will be used.
 	* `ambientColor`: the color of the ambient light as an array of three floats, typically in the range `[0,1]`.
 Defaults to all 0.
 	* `ambientIntensity`: the intensity of the ambient light, which multiplies the color.
 Defaults to 0.
+	* `mainLight`: the name of the main light.
+If omitted no light will be considered the main light.
 	* `srgb`: true to treat all color values as sRGB values to be converted to linear space.
 Defaults to `false`.
 * `"LightShadows"`
 	* `lightSet`: name of the light set to query the light from.